Telehealth and Use of Technology to Improve Access to Care for People Living with HIV/AIDS

 Improving Access to HIV/AIDS Care in the Rural South:

-Part 1 of a series of video presentations that describe how telehealth can effectively be used to improve access to and quality of HIV/AIDS care.
-This is a four-part series.
+Part 1 of a four-part series of video presentations that describe how telehealth can effectively be used to improve access to and quality of HIV/AIDS care.

 Organization(s): Southern AIDS Coalition